richo/snowplow-wiki/technical-documentation/2-collectors/contrib-nodejs-collector/SnowCannon-setup-guide.md

 For the purpose of this guide, we are going to assume:

 1. That you want to log the SnowPlow event data collected by SnowCannon to **Amazon S3**
-2. That you want to use **Fluentd** to handle the actual file upload to S3
+2. That you will use **Fluentd** to handle the actual file upload to S3
+3. That you will use **XXX** to make sure SnowCannon keeps running

-If either of those assumptions are not true, then you may need to consult the SnowCannon README file and/or the Fluentd user manual alongside this guide.
+If any of these assumptions are not true, then you may need to additionally consult the SnowCannon README file, the Fluentd user manual and/or the manual to your preferred process monitor.

 ### Hardware and OS